 The key is to engage the entire company and allow those from all departments to submit ideas.
 It’s important, also, to do this through a distinct program separate from employees’ day-to-day work because that allows employees to get out of the traditional corporate feedback loop.
 When the goal is to come up with new ideas, it’s more likely that employees will think outside the box.

 Once a framework or program is set up, employees start ideating.
 They work as if they are building startups within the company.
-Drawing upon their own experiences, they should come up with potential solutions to the problems the company has identified.
+Drawing upon their own experiences, they should ideate potential solutions to the problems the company has identified.

 There are many ways to encourage a positive brainstorming session, including through physical space.
-Conference rooms allow groups of people to come together and have discussions in a private, quiet space.
+Conference rooms allow groups of people to come together and discuss ideas in a private, quiet space.
 Bonus points if the conference room has whiteboards in order to diagram or map out ideas.
 The company leaders will then judge the ideas produced.

 Step 4: Judge the ideas